adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 <!--

+from both > both from

+1. ctm host object detection, dont just read properties isHostMethod

+2. hasFeatures() >> cutsTheMustard()

-Infer is bad! link to an article and state that it is bad.
+3. Infer is bad! link to an article and state that it is bad.

+4. and also if one errors and doesn't provide the globally scoped thing you are relying on (like when I block access to tracking scripts - half the sites break)

+5. I feel like you should give more reasons to really make people think that it's not just about JS off but there are loads of things that can happen

+6. Mixing lib.on with vanilla

 Do i want to show how the world is failing at this?